After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 By 7:30pm I was nearing the end of the hike.
 I was utterly exhausted and my feet were starting to hurt pretty bad.
 At least the views were still spectacular.

 By 9pm I was back at the Many Glacier Hotel, barely able to walk and starving.
 I dropped my pack off in the car and headed inside the lodge.
 I could smell all the food in the dining hall and hurried to get a meal before they closed.
 I had a wonderful Huckleberry beer, chicken and mashed potatoes.
 Unfortunately, I wanted to catch the sunrise in front of the lodge.
-Therefore I had to spend another night sleeping in the car.
+That meant I had to spend another night sleeping in the car.

 It was a pristine summer morning along the shores of Swiftcurrent Lake.
 Mist slowly rose off the water while the orange light slid down the mountains.
 A great way to end my time in Many Glacier.

 From Gunsight Lake we continued up to Gunsight Pass, which was one of the hardest stretches of trail I had hiked, complete with waterfalls over the trail, snowfield crossings and mountain goats in the middle of the trail.
 The view from Gunsight Pass was amazing though, and we watched the sunset while eating dinner with mountain goats.
+Those memories are still fresh in my mind.

 I was eager to return to Gunsight Lake again on this trip, especially considering I could turn it into a dayhike.
 The trip was much easier than I remembered, then again, I wasn't carrying a fully loaded backpack this time.